 It has been around since the 1900s and has been tagged as one of the “moist iconic foods in America” by the Smithsonian.
 It was made popular by the Skyline diners chain and if visiting their restartants, you must try Skyline Chili!

 Seasonings: Some belive the seasonings are derived from the Greek dish moussaka or other similar Greek dishes.
 The seasonings include cocoa powder (or sometimes unsweetened chocolate), cinnamon, and allspice.
 Some use cumin or a pinch of ground cloves.
 It’s usually served over spaghetti with special toppings as below.

 How to Make Cincinnati Chili

-- Sauté onions.
+- Sauté onions in a dutch oven.
 Add the uncooked beef and other ingredients to the same pot (the beef is not browned first).